 Wondering about your credit score?
 You can get it here for free.
 This Way

-But if you approach to your lender, they might offer you to get into a settlement where your bank agrees to accept part payment of the loan.
-Although it may look a lucrative option to you but such settlement can unsettle your credit history.
+But if you approach your lender, they might offer you to get into a settlement where your bank agrees to accept part payment of the loan.
+Also, you might be given extra time to repay the mitigated loan amount.
+Though it may look a lucrative option to you but such a settlement can unsettle your credit history.